joakim-ribier/mockapic/README.md

 * it's not possible to test my implementation on several behaviors
 * ...

-It's for all these reasons that I created `MOCKAPIC` (based on the awesome [mocky.io](https://designer.mocky.io/) idea).
+It's for all these reasons that I created `Mockapic` (based on the awesome [mocky.io](https://designer.mocky.io/) idea).
 The main goal is to be able to better test your code on several behaviors when calling external API services.

 [Usage](#usage) - [How it works](#how-it-works) - [APIs](#apis) - [Test](#test) - [Docker](#docker) - [CI](#ci) - [Demo](#demo) - [Thanks](#thanks) - [License](#license)